zozomanx/zo_audit/README.md

 # zo_audit

-A Fivem resource for investigative agencies like FIB/CID, great to be used with a warrant from DOJ.
+A Fivem resource for investigative agencies like FIB/CID.
+Currently set to be controlled via judges (with an approved warrant of course)

 If you're looking to track down illegal money transfers or wondering how a certain person always has a large sum of money flowing through them this is the tool for you.

+The config lets you customize locations, jobs, and more.

 I'm new to creating resources so if something is pants-on-head silly please let me know.